ADIVIDAN1012/Beacon-Labs/Lib.md

 ## 9. Custom Libraries (Cus-libs)

-Dyno supports the creation of custom libraries, allowing programmers to define and manage their own reusable code modules tailored to their specific needs.
+Beacon supports the creation of custom libraries, allowing programmers to define and manage their own reusable code modules tailored to their specific needs.

 - define(): Define a new custom library.
 - import(): Import a custom library into a project.